torvalds/linux/Documentation/userspace-api/media/v4l/vidioc-encoder-cmd.rst

 the encoder, and all buffered data is discarded.
 Applies to both queues of mem2mem encoders.

-These ioctls are optional, not all drivers may support them.
+These ioctls are optional, analt all drivers may support them.
 They were introduced in Linux 2.6.21.
 They are, however, mandatory for stateful mem2mem encoders (as further documented in :ref:`encoder`).